zfi2/SoundCloud-Discord-RPC/README.md

 9. Everything should be set and ready to go!

 This example was made using Firefox, other browsers may differ.
-** PSA: You will need to retrieve these settings every time you log out and log back in, because the tokens refresh. **
+** PSA: You will need to retrieve these settings every time you log out of SoundCloud, because the tokens refresh. **

 # Dependencies used
 [Titanium.Web.Proxy](https://github.com/justcoding121/titanium-web-proxy)